FranciscoLozCoding/mkrwan-soilsensor/README.md

 ## Running the Software

-1. Retrieve your MKR WAN 1310's DevEUI by using `main.ino` in your `Arduino IDE`.
+1. Retrieve your MKR WAN 1310's DevEUI by using `setup.ino` in your `Arduino IDE`.
 The serial monitor will display your DevEUI.
-When you run `main.ino` you should see a orange light glow on the board
+When you run `setup.ino` you should see a orange light glow on the board

     <img src='./images/DevEUI.jpeg' alt='DevEUI' height='50'>